Early Christian History: Controversies — Donatism

 Each side in the conflict denounced the other in the harshest terms.
 The two bishops coexisted, with each being succeeded by another bishop of the same faction.
 Over time, each side built its own churches, some next door to each other (which only made the situation even more heated).
 Across northern Africa, there were essentially two overlapping churches; one Donatist, the other traditionalist.

 At the start of this rift, both churches were more or less doctrinally identical; their prime difference was the matter of lapsed clergy.
 A few decades into the controversy, though, some liturgical and ritual differences emerged.
 For example, the Donatists’ services became charismatic in nature (not dissimilar to those of the Montanists, although the elevation of women as “prophets” was not a hallmark of Donatism).
-Also, the sacrament of confession became an individual one, private between priest and penitent, among the Catholics, but among Donatists it was a public rite, in which the penitent confessed his/her sins before the entire congregation.
+Also, the sacrament of confession became an individual one, private between priest and penitent, among the Catholics, but among Donatists, it was a public rite, in which the penitent confessed his/her sins before the entire congregation.

 This schism endured long after the point was moot (after all, once the generation after the Edict of Milan had died out, the problem of what to do with lapsed clergy ceased to exist).
 With the passage of time, each side in the dispute became increasingly intransigent.
 Attempts to reconcile them, by a number of Popes as well as respected figures such as St Augustine, all failed.
+The compromise envisioned by the Council of Arles was relegated to the dustbin of Christian history.

 Much of this time, the Donatists outnumbered the traditionalists (i.e. Catholic or Orthodox Christians).
 They acquired a reputation, possibly deserved but perhaps not, for having strange and wild liturgical services.
+Based on what’s been reported about them, they'd have felt at home during a typical American Pentecostal service.

-Donatists Weren’t the Only Schismatic Purists
+Donatists Weren’t Quite the Only Schismatic Purists

 No Resolution!